Elvis Andrus Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.95 team ERA that ranks 10th across all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.96).

-- Yankees pitchers combine to rank 20th in baseball in home runs allowed (140 total, 1.3 per game).
+- Yankees pitchers combine to give up 141 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- His most recent time out came on Wednesday against the Tampa Bay Rays, when the right-hander went seven innings, surrendering two earned runs while allowing four hits.
+- His most recent appearance came on Thursday against the Houston Astros, when the righty tossed five innings, surrendering two earned runs while giving up four hits.

+- The 27-year-old has amassed an ERA of 4.35, with 8.5 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.